CHOSING HOTELS IN RAVAL IS FOR THE INTREDID ONLY…

 Chic and Basic Hostels

 This chain owns 2 hotels in El Raval.
 Chic&Basic Tallers is closer to the University and Plaça Catalunya, walking distance from La Rambla, Passeig de Gràcia and the main shopping area.
-Chic&Basic Ramblas is located in a backstreet off the bottom of la Rambla, close to the Port Vell, Gaudi’s Palau Güell, walking distance from the Gothic Quarter… but also close to some darker alleys to avoid.
+Chic&Basic Ramblas is located in a backstreet off the bottom of la Rambla, close to the Port Vell, Gaudi’s Palau Güell, walking distance from the Gothic Quarter… but also close to some darker alleys.